 Retracts your last move.
 In chess engine mode, you can do this only after the chess engine has replied to your move; if the chess engine is still thinking, use 'Move Now' first.
 In ICS mode, 'Retract Move' issues the command 'takeback 1' or 'takeback 2' depending on whether it is your opponent's move or yours.
+The Ctrl-X key is a keyboard equivalent.

-2.5 Options Menu
+2.7 Options Menu